blkluv/Ploverse/README.md

 ![image](https://github.com/seondal/Ploverse/assets/75469131/39d11988-a939-4ebe-8bf2-9e59ba7e9a33)

 Moreover, you will have the capability to both purchase and sell these NFTs.
-This creates a community of people who certify their plogging achievements and can connect to exchange information about their plogging experiences.
+This creates a community of people who certify their Jogig achievements and can connect to exchange information about their Jogig experiences.
 We have plans to implement a feature on this page that will allow users to gather their own Plocka NFTs, as well as NFTs created by others.
 Furthermore, users will have the capability to both buy and sell these NFTs.

 <Br/>